learn-co-curriculum/python-p3-v2-final-project/README.md

 ## How to begin?

-- Think about your data model.
+- Start with the project template (provided in the following lesson).
+You are free to adapt the template structure, as long as you adhere to the project requirements.
 - Think about the user interaction.
 How will you prompt the user?
 What information will the user enter?
 How will you provide feedback to the user?
-- Use the project template (provided in a separate lesson) to organize your Python classes.
+- Think about your data model.
+How will you organize and store the information received from the user?
 - If you get stuck trying to accomplish a specific task, check online to see if there's a Python library that will make it easier.
 - Consider using [Click][click] or [Fire][fire] to take care of basic CLI tasks